deepikap1/SB_Problem/README.md

 use these commands in terminal for compilation.

 # How to compile this code:
-$ gcc sb.c o sb -lpthread
+$ gcc sb.c -o sb -lpthread

 # how to run this code:
 $ ./sb